-Merry Christmas!
-As you’re unwrapping presents tomorrow, here are some tips to make it easier to reduce waste, reuse and recycle.
+As you’re unwrapping gifts during a birthday celebration or the holidays, here are some tips to make it easier to reduce waste, reuse and recycle.

 1. Before everyone dives into the gifts, tell your family that you want to be greener this year and ask them to use a little extra care in unwrapping presents.
 Designate a box or large bag for collecting the wrapping, and put it in an easily accessible place.